stroggprog/mars-clock-2/README.md

 I have chosen to use a rolling-release paradigm rather than a point-release, hence there are no 'releases' available.
 A consequence of this is that each update must be backwardly-compatible with earlier updates.
 Therefore, if there are any breaking changes, the update system will correctly manage the transfer between an old, incompatible release and the new one.

-On each push to the furthest-upstream repository (https://github.com/stroggprog/mars-clock-2), a new tag will be created in the format of a release e.g. "1.0.4".
+At various times when there has been a number of updates or a major enhancement/change has taken place on the furthest-upstream repository (https://github.com/stroggprog/mars-clock-2), a new tag will be created in the format of a release e.g. "1.0.4".

+I've been asked by what 'furthest-upstream repository' means.
+I have a ForgeJo repo system on my intranet.
+I push to that, it pushes to GitHub.
+It also has the capability to push to other sites, which I may do in the future, but at the moment I don't see the point.

 [Installation Instructions](docs/README.md)